tung2389/tung2389/README.md

 ## Hi there, I'm Tung Luu 👋

 - 🔭 I’m currently studying Computer Science and Mathematics at Denison University.
-- 😄 I’m interested in Software Engineering, Machine Learning, and Distributed Systems.
+- 😄 I’m interested in Software Engineering and Distributed Systems.
 - 🧐 I'm a Computer Science enthusiast with strong motivation and curiosity to explore new knowledge.
 - 💻 My prior experience focuses on Full Stack Development with Node.js, Python, MongoDB, and Firebase on the backend and React, JavaScript, and TypeScript on the frontend.